Blaze Union: Allies

 A thirty-six-year-old Landgrave, and the ruler of Tiera.
 He desires to reform Bronquia by force before it collapses from within due to rampant banditry and Thortie's malgovernment.
 He hires Garlot, Siskier, Jenon, and Medoute in order to start his own private army to defend him from his political enemies and restore public order, and is the one to name their party Gram Blaze, meaning "furious flames".
 Velleman is depicted as a stoic, and Garlot comes to perceive him as a father figure, striving for his approval even when their viewpoints do not meet.

 Like Nessiah, Velleman's role in the story changes in each route.
 In the A path, Velleman becomes paranoid and uses Baldus' attack on the base as a distraction to capture Siskier while she is scouting.
 He uses her as a hostage to attempt to force Gram Blaze into killing Garlot, who he believes will eventually turn against him.
 This results in Siskier killing herself to save Garlot and his own death at the hands of Gram Blaze, which leaves Garlot deeply traumatized.
 In the B path, Velleman tries to keep Gram Blaze from accompanying Aegina, and is no longer featured in the story after they sneak out.
 In the C path, Velleman is chosen by Thortie as the first Prime Minister of Bronquia after he announces his intention to abdicate.

-Velleman is 180 cm tall and likes cheese.
-One mission reveals that he was once married and has a daughter, although he and his wife have since separated.
+One mission reveals that Velleman was once married and has a daughter, although he and his wife have since separated.